Welcome to Day 4 of the Research Impact Challenge!

 Congratulations!
 You’ve completed Day 4 of the Research Impact Challenge.
 Not only have you taken an inventory of your current social media engagement, you've made time to reflect on how you might use these tools to your best advantage in the coming year.

-Tomorrow (Day 5), we’ll address myriad ways to measure the impact of your work.
-See you then!
+In the final challenge, we’ll address myriad ways to measure the impact of your work.
+See you on Day 5!

 5729 Fogler Library · University of Maine · Orono, ME 04469-5729 ; (207) 581-1673